County Fair Guide

 Est. 1823September

 The Geauga County Fair in Burton is one of the oldest continuously operating county fairs in Ohio, with a history stretching back to 1823.
-Dating to 1823, it is one of Ohio's oldest and most enduring agricultural fair traditions.
+It's been held since 1823, one of Ohio's most enduring county fair traditions.
 Set in the maple syrup country of the Western Reserve, it draws visitors from across northeastern Ohio.
-Harness racing is featured.
+The fair features harness racing as part of its lineup.

 4. 4